CleasbyCode/Tweetable-JPG-PowerShell-Polyglot/README.md

 Complete!
 ```
-## How It Works, Image Compatibilty, Issues and Limitations.
+## How It Works

-In a nutshell, PowerShell comment blocks.
-An open comment block is required as near to the start of the image file as possible.
-This is acheived by writing the open comment block within the JFIF header, which is conviently preserved by X/Twitter.
+In a nutshell, ***PowerShell comment blocks***.
+An open-comment block is required as near to the start of the image file as possible.
+This is acheived by writing the open-comment block within the JFIF header segment (***FFE0***), which is conviently preserved by X/Twitter.
 The PowerShell script is stored at the end of the color profile data of the JPG image, which is also preserved by X/Twitter.
-We need the first PowerShell open comment block within the JFIF header to ignore the ICC profile header and color profile data.
-We then have a close comment block at the end of the profile data, followed by our PowerShell script, which now gets interpreted.
-At the end of the PowerShell script (still within the color profile segment FFE2) we need another open comment block so that PowerShell ignores the remaining contents of the image file.
+We need the first PowerShell open comment block within the JFIF header to ignore the ICC profile segment header (***FFE2***) and color profile data.
+We then have a close comment block at the end of the color profile data, followed by our PowerShell script, which now gets interpreted.
+At the end of the PowerShell script (*still within the color profile segment) we need another open comment block so that PowerShell ignores the remaining contents of the image file.
 Finally, we need a close comment block as near to the end of the image file as possible.
+Unfortunaly, things are never as straight forward as we hope.
+The title for this section should probably of been "How It Sometimes Works".

-(FFE0)
+## Image Compatibilty, Issues and Limitations.

 As a requirement for this program, due to image encoding issues, you need to first download images from Twitter to use with this program.
 There are a wide variety of images posted on ***Twitter***, epecially many cool AI generated images created by ***Midjourney***.